-If you get an OutOfMemoryError, first increase the Java heap size by an -Xmx environment setting (e.g. by adding -Xmx1024m to the BENERATOR_OPTS in the script files).
+If you get an OutOfMemoryError, first increase the Java heap size by a

 If no file encoding was specified, benerator uses the default file encoding of the system it runs on - except if the file itself contains encoding info (like XML).

-When generating data in heterogeneous environments, it is good practice to set the defaultEncoding property of the benerator descriptor file's root element.
-If only single files have a different encoding, you can specify an encoding properts for all built-in file importers and file-based consumers.
+When generating data in heterogeneous environments, it is good practice setting the defaultEncoding property of the benerator descriptor file's root element.
+If only single files have a different encoding, you can specify an encoding property for all built-in file importers and file-based consumers.